RaimundSchramm/mentor/error_encyclopedia.md

 -

 ##### Error installing gems for ruby 2.2.2

+Usecase:
+- trying to bundle new gemset
-- after rvm-update to version 1.27.0
+- after rvm-update to version 1.27.0 (don't know if that's related)
+- for ruby-version 2.2.2

+Problem:
+- some gems won't install ()
+- sample output for json 1.8.3

 gem install json -v '1.8.3'
 Building native extensions.
 This could take a while...